google/WebFundamentals/src/site/getting-started/multi-screen/content.markdown

 ### Create the headline and form

-The headline is the first section that a user will see when they land on the page.
-We need to create a concise introduction and a place holder for a form that we will complete later.
+The headline is the first section and the request a demonstration form our the critical components of our page that we have identifed that must be presetned to the user immediately.

+Adding the header is just a simple set of list items.

 {% include_code _code/addcontent.html headline %}

-We are creating a product landing page so it makes sense to be able to let the user pass us some of their details so that they can register interest.

-{% include modules/takeaway.liquid title="Key Takeaway" list=page.key-takeaways.great-form %}

-In the heading area we will create a section for the form.
-It will be a simple form that collects the users names, their phone number and a good time to call them back.
+We need to also fill out the form.
+It will be a simple form that collects the users' names, their phone number and a good time to call them back.

 All forms should have labels and placeholders to make it easy for users to focus elements, understand what is supposed to go in them and to also help